TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 ---

-## The stat method
+## Method 2: Using stat

 This way requires a bit more work.

-In your terminal type: `stat /path/to/your/download/location/file.mkv`
+- On the terminal type: `stat /path/to/your/download/location/file.mkv`

-and also type: `stat /path/to/your/media/location/file.mkv`
+- On the terminal type: `stat /path/to/your/media/location/file.mkv`

-you then will get 2 results you can use to compare several things.
+You will get 2 results you can use to compare several things.

 ![!Hardlinks check stat](images/hardlinks-stat.png)